Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Discussion

 \section{Discussion}

 In this paper, we proposed an msLBM model to synthesize information to learn a consensus graph from multiple sources.
 Under the msLBM, we developed an alternating minimization algorithm to estimate the unknown parameters associated with the graph and provided convergence properties for the algorithm.

-The tuning parameters $\alpha_s$, $\lambda_s$ and true rank $r$ play crucial roles in the performance of our algorithm.
-In practice, these parameters are all unknown and need to be estimated from data.
-The initialization procedure by (\ref{eq:asalm}) involves a convex optimization which does not rely on the information of the true rank $r$.
-Empirically, we observe that with properly chosen $\mu$ and $\tau$ (e.g., by cross validation), the solutions $\hat\bL_s$ and $\hat\bTheta_s$ yielded by (\ref{eq:asalm}) are indeed low-rank and sparse, respectively.
-We then take the rank of $\hat\bL_s$ as the value for $r$ and pass it to the Algorithm~\ref{algo:exact}.
-Meanwhile, the diagonal entries of $\hat\bL_s$ can be used as the initialization for the heterogeneity matrix $\bH_s$.
-We use the $\hat\sigma_s^2=\|\bW_s-\hat\bL_s-\hat\bTheta_s\|_{\rm F}^2/n^2$ as an estimate of $\sigma_s^2$.
-Then the tuning parameters are set as $\alpha_s=\hat h_s^{-4}\hat\sigma_s^{-2}$ where $\hat h_s$ is the average of the diagonal entries of $\hat \bL_s$.
-Finally, the regularization parameter is set at $\lambda_s=\alpha_s \sigma_s \log^{1/2}n$.
+Our model, methodologies, and theories are established under the assumption that $\bC = \bU\bU^{\top}$ is positive semi-definite.
+This assumption is made for technical convenience.
+However, we can easily adapt our model, methodologies, and theories to accommodate an asymmetric shared correlation structure.
+If $\bC$ is asymmetric, we can estimate its balanced factorization $\bC = \bU\bV^{\top}$, where $\bU^{\top}\bU = \bV^{\top}\bV$.
+The estimating procedures and algorithms can be easily adapted, and the theoretical guarantees will be almost the same as in the positive semi-definite case.